sveri/tales/resources/templates/md/posts/2016-04-08-closp-release.md

 ## CLOSP-CRUD

+A clojure library to generate CRUD files for database operations: <https://github.com/sveri/closp-crud>

 ### Breaking Change

 I completely threw away the idea of using UUIDs as database identifiers.
 I thought long and hard about that and